 A lot has been said about Mumbai’s architectural heritage.
 While it has one of the world’s largest collections of Art Deco buildings, it also has many examples of Neo-Gothic and Indo-Saracenic architecture.
 When a team of media artists and a photographer set out to best capture this staggering heterogeneity in the form of beautiful fish-eye photographs, it resulted in some stunning images.

 Such images made up the Look Up Mumbai exhibition at the CSVMS Museum.
-With the help of a 3D DomeLab, the collection focused on the ceiling architecture of some of Mumbai’s beloved architectural icons.
-The team behind Look Up Mumbai consists of media artists Sarah Kenderdine, Berndt Lintermann, and Jeffrey Shaw, in collaboration with Hong Kong photographer John Choy.
-Look Up Mumbai belongs to a series of art exhibits that includes Heavens Gate (1987), Cupola (2004), and Look Up Kyoto (2004).
-Culture Trip brings you an inside look at the divine, almost celestial imagery that make up the ceilings of Mumbai.
+With the help of a 3D DomeLab, the collection focussed on the ceiling architecture of some of Mumbai’s most beloved architectural icons.
+The team behind the exhibition consisted of media artists Sarah Kenderdine, Berndt Lintermann and Jeffrey Shaw in collaboration with Hong Kong photographer John Choy.
+Look Up Mumbai belongs to a series of art exhibitions that includes Heavens Gate (1987), Cupola (2004) and Look Up Kyoto (2004).
+Culture Trip brings you an inside look at the divine, almost celestial imagery that make up these notable ceilings of Mumbai.

-This beautiful dome is found in the building for the Mumbai Municipal Corporation.
-It was built in 1893 and rises to 71.5 metres.
+A beautiful dome is found in the building for the Mumbai Municipal Corporation.
+It was built in 1893.

-The beautiful frescoes of the Cathedral of the Holy Name are a delight.
+The stunning frescoes of the Cathedral of the Holy Name are a delight.
 A Roman Catholic cathedral, it is the seat of the Archbishop of Bombay.
-Designed by W.A.
-Chambers, its construction was completed in 1905.
+It was designed by WA Chambers and construction was completed in 1905.

-The absolutely stunning Shree Siddhivinayak Temple, built in 1801.
+The stunning Shree Siddhivinayak Temple was built in 1801.
 The temple is dedicated to Lord Ganesha and is one of the most popular religious spots in the city.

-And Mumbai’s very own T2 terminal that wows people from around the world and has rightly joined these iconic buildings in the exhibit.
+Mumbai’s very own T2 terminal wows people from around the world and has rightly joined these iconic buildings in the exhibit.